Who can be a member of an APN Collaborative Working Group?

 Can the APN Collaborative Working Group Research Fellowship support individual research?

 No. The Collaborative Working Group Research Fellowship cannot be used to support individual research.
-Applications for the Collaborative Working Group Research Fellowship Award have to be submitted on behalf of a research group/team by a senior academic/practitioner (of a professorial rank) based at or affiliated with an African university.
-The senior academic will put together and lead the research team, and is responsible for identifying an institution that will host the group’s research activities and meetings.
+Applications for the Collaborative Working Group Research Fellowship Award have to be submitted on behalf of a research group/team by a full professor based at or affiliated with an African university.
+The professor with expertise in the field of peace, security and development will put together and lead the research team and is responsible for identifying an institution that will host the group’s research activities and meetings.
+The research group/team should include members from at least 3 African countries.
 Collaborative Working Groups are also strongly encouraged to include women as members.

 If you are interested in an individual project, please consult the APN’s Individual Research Fellowship program for more information.

 What is the minimum/maximum size of a Collaborative Working Group?

 Collaborative Working Groups should consist of six individual applicants, including the lead investigator.

 Must the applicants have worked together on a project in the past (SSRC-related or otherwise)?